 This course addresses critical issues such as the pure theory of trade, protectionism, resource mobility, the foreign exchange market, and balance of payments disequilibria, as well as the roles played by major multilateral organizations, including the International Monetary Fund, the World Bank, and the World Trade Organization, in crafting policies aimed at promoting unrestrained trade in goods and international financial flows.
-These policies, however, produced mixed results in improving national welfare and students are exposed to views challenging these policies.
+These policies, however, produced mixed results in improving national welfare, and students are exposed to views challenging these policies.
 Prerequisite: ECON 157.
-Offered Term 1. (o, r, GLO, MOD)
+Not offered in 2022-23. (o, r, GLO, MOD)